Linda Hogan (writer): Career

 Hogan earned a Master of Arts (M. A.) degree from the University of Colorado at Boulder in 1978.
 She was a full professor of Creative Writing at the University of Colorado and then taught for two years in the university's Ethnic Studies Department.
 She has been a speaker at the United Nations Forum and was a plenary speaker at the Environmental Literature Conference in Turkey in 2009.
-Her most recent teaching has been as Writer in Residence for The Chickasaw Nation for six years, and a faculty position at the Indian Arts Institute in Santa Fe.
+Her most recent teaching has been as Writer in Residence for The Chickasaw Nation for six years, and a faculty position at the Institute of American Indian Arts in Santa Fe.

 Hogan has worked across various genres, such as poetry, novel-length fiction, short fiction, and nature essays.
 She has also written nonfiction essays for environmental organizations like The Nature Conservancy and the Sierra Club.
 In 2015, Hogan worked with Brenda Peterson on, Sightings, the Mysterious Journey of the Gray Whale for National Geographic books.
 She also wrote the script for the PBS documentary, Everything Has a Spirit, regarding Native American religious freedom.